-Authorized agents of an exclusive bargaining representative, upon notifying the Building Principal’s office, may meet with a school employee (or group of employees) in the school building during free-times of such employees.
+Authorized agents of an exclusive bargaining representative, upon notifying the Building Principal’s office, may meet with a school employee (or group of employees) in the school building during duty- free times of such employees.

 Any staff member may request identification from any person on school property; refusal to provide such information is a criminal act.
 The Building Principal or designee shall seek the immediate removal of any person who refuses to provide requested identification.

 Any person who engages in conduct prohibited by this policy may be ejected from school property.
 The person is also subject to being denied admission to school events or meetings for up to one calendar year.

 Procedures to Deny Future Admission to School Events or Meetings

 Before any person may be denied admission to school events or meetings as provided in this policy, the person has a right to a hearing before the Board.
 The Superintendent may refuse the person admission pending such hearing.
 The Superintendent or designee must provide the person with a hearing notice, delivered or sent by certified mail with return receipt requested, at least 10 days before the Board hearing date.
 The hearing notice must contain: